 Not only do these assets continue to provide value with little depreciation, they can also provide important information that will guide future efforts.
 Even something as simple as the titles used for ebooks or guides can be analyzed.
 Determine the commonalities that lead to the highest download rate on a landing page or click rate from an email.
 This will give you insight into your target audience’s pain points and interests.
 Use these data points as you continue to add additional content and touchpoints to our marketing automation campaigns.

 Taking Email Marketing to the Next Level

 Email marketing has long been a go-to tactic for digital marketers in the B2B space.
 According to BtoB Magazine, 59% of B2B marketers say email is their most effective channel for generating revenue.
 It can be highly targeted and successful at driving action.
 The secret to email marketing success is timing.
-You have a great product or service but if the reader isn’t currently experiencing the pain point that our company addresses they’ll quickly delete the email and go about their day.
+You have a great product or service but if the reader isn’t currently experiencing the pain point that your company addresses they’ll quickly delete the email and go about their day.

-Marketing automation is a superior approach to email marketing for two main reasons:
+Content marketing automation is a superior approach to email marketing for two main reasons:

 - Emails are triggered based on a specific action taken by the user so the messaging can be extremely relevant

 - The time to manage ongoing email marketing programs is greatly diminished as workflows are programmed